oymotion/gForceSDKArduino/src/README.md

 1. Importing the gForce SDK for Embedded

 Download and unzip the library file into your project.
-In the main.c function you need to add `#include "gAorceAdapterC.h"`.
+In the main.c function you need to add `#include "gForceAdapterC.h"`.

 2. The API we provide in library

 We provide some API interfaces in the library to help you analyze the data of gForce armband.
-You just have to call them, and they are:
+`gForceAdapter.h` and `gForceAdapter.cpp` are files of C++ version, while `gForceAdapterC.h` and `gForceAdapterC.cpp` for wrapped version in C.
+You must add those files into your project, and call the interfaces:

 ```C
   //Parse the data received by the serial port;